Project Management Methodologies Comparison (11 PM Methods)

 Lean project management

-Flexibility, software development
+Flexibility, ideal for iterative work in software development

 Kanban (agile)

-Agile, IT projects, product development
+Great for agile teams, IT projects, and product development

 Scrum (agile)